Archive of selected Georgian street art works. 2021-2023.

 When it comes to stencil art, this technique involves creating stencils made out of paper, cardboard, or other media and then using spray paint or roll-on paint.
 Sometimes, multiple layers of stencils are used to add color or an illusion of depth.

-Graffiti is writing, drawing, or other markings made on surfaces, often in public spaces, using spray paint or markers, though it can also be scratched or etched.
-It ranges from simple inscriptions to large paintings and serves different purposes: tagging, territorial marking, political commentaries, or can be used to convey what can’t be said politely and feels urgent or personal.
+Graffiti is writing, drawing, or other markings made on surfaces, using spray paint or markers, though it can also be scratched or etched.
+Often becoming part of the daily routes of city residents or appearing in public spaces.
+It ranges from simple inscriptions to large paintings and serves different purposes: tagging, territorial marking, political and social commentary, or can be used to convey what can’t be said politely and feels urgent or personal.

 Murals contribute to the evolving visual identity of the city, adding new symbolic and aesthetic layers to its urban fabric.
 Many reflect broader societal changes and ongoing challenges within contemporary society.
-In this way, the city increasingly becomes a space where muralists articulate distinct cultural visions.
-Artists subtly reinterpret the boundary between public and private, framing the city as a shared cultural space.
+The city increasingly becomes a space where artists articulate their distinct visions.
+Some subtly reinterpret the boundary between public and private, framing the city as a shared cultural space, while others are simply trying to find the wall.

-Though graffiti appeared earlier in isolated instances, meaningful growth came in recent years, with organized mural projects expanding strongly in the 2010s.
-Street art remains relatively new within Georgia’s cultural landscape.
+Though graffiti appeared earlier, meaningful growth came in recent years, with organized mural projects expanding strongly in the 2010s.

-As a result, the scale brings these works to the status of urban planning dominance and might improve navigation in the typical panel architecture of residential buildings.
+The scale of some works brings to the status of urban planning dominance and might improve navigation in the typical panel architecture of residential buildings.
 Contemporary Georgian authors also paint their works in small towns all over the country, transforming places.
 This makes the perception of large-scale street art possible not only in the capital and its suburbs.

 Despite preconceptions associated with street art, societal perceptions are gradually changing.
 Its rising popularity has attracted the interest of the private sector and local governments, which are seeking to recruit muralists for corporate and municipal projects.
 Right now, over 100 murals have been painted across Tbilisi, among the authors are a lot of famous foreign and local artists.